openshift-helm-charts/charts/docs/README.md

 ### Missing OWNERS file in the chart directory

-The `OWNERS` file is created through the Red Hat [partner connect program][partners].
-That file must be existing as a prerequisite before submitting a chart.
-If the file is no existing, you will see an error like
+The `OWNERS` file is created through the Red Hat [partner connect program][partners] and is a prerequisite for submitting a chart.
+If it does not exist for a submitted chart you will see an error:
-this:

 ```
 [ERROR] .../OWNERS file does not exist.